openxla/xla/docs/custom_call.md

 # XLA custom calls

-This document describes how to write and use XLA "custom calls".
+This document describes how to write and use XLA custom calls.
 Custom calls let you invoke code written in a programming language like C++ or CUDA from an XLA program.

-!!!
-Warning
-    Custom calls are a low-level power-user feature.
-It is easy to break your program in difficult-to-debug (and even difficult-to-notice) ways using custom-calls.
-You shouldn't use custom calls unless you're prepared to debug XLA yourself when something goes wrong, and you should expect relatively less assistance from XLA developers if you run into trouble.
+> **Caution:** Custom calls are a low-level power-user feature.
+It is easy to
+> break your program in difficult-to-debug (and even difficult-to-notice) ways
+> using custom calls.
+You shouldn't use custom calls unless you're prepared to
+> debug XLA yourself when something goes wrong, and you should expect relatively

-!!!
-Warning
+> less assistance from XLA developers if you run into trouble.

-    The custom-call API/ABI is not currently stable.
-We don't intend to change it capriciously, but it may change.
-Some possible future changes are described below.
+> **Caution:** The custom-call API/ABI is not currently stable.
+We don't intend
+> to change it capriciously, but it may change.
+Some possible future changes are
+> described below.

-## Custom-call on CPU
+## Create a custom call on CPU

-You can create an HLO instruction which represents a custom-call via XLA's client API.
-For example, the following code uses a custom-call to compute `A[i] = B[i % 128]+ C[i]` on the CPU.
-(Of course you could -- and should! -- do this with regular HLO.)
+You can create an HLO instruction that represents a custom call via XLA's client API.
+For example, the following code uses a custom call to compute `A[i] = B[i % 128]+ C[i]` on the CPU.
+(Of course you could &ndash; and should! &ndash; do this with regular HLO.)

 ```c++